cdoty/9918-Adventures/Readme.md

 * PK8002 computer.
 * Dragon 32/64 and Tandy Color Computer with Premier Microsystems Sprites, WordPak 2+, or Super Sprite FM+ addons.
 * Potten's Poker arcade/gambling machine
+* NABU PC using the NABU internet adapter

 &emsp;&ensp;&nbsp;**Systems with a bold name were tested using actual hardware with a cartridge, disk, and/or cassette.**